 In 2013, the American Psychiatric Association merged similar diagnoses under this one umbrella of Autism Spectrum Disorder – to include autistic disorder, childhood disintegrative disorder, pervasive developmental disorder – not other specified (PDD-NOS) as well as Asperger’s Syndrome.

 A basic facet of using the term high functioning autism has to do with cognitive skills.
 It is estimated between 40% to 55% of individuals with autism have an intellectual disability.
 The term high functioning autism was created to refer to that group of individuals with autism that do not have such cognitive involvement.

-In the past, people with Asperger’s were thought to have average to above average cognitive skills but be more involved socially, now that that diagnosis isn’t used anymore, the term high functioning autism seems appropriate.
+In the past, people with Asperger’s were thought to have average to above-average cognitive skills but be more involved socially.
+Since that diagnosis isn’t used anymore, the term high functioning autism seems appropriate.

 Still, high functioning autism is often referred to as Asperger’s, and vice versa, although some dispute the symptom difference between the two.
 Mainstream professionals use the terminology “high functioning autism” to replace the symptom group of what would previously carry the diagnosis of Asperger’s.
 Regardless, neither one is outlined as a separate diagnosis in the current version of the Diagnostic and Statistic Manual – version 5 (DSM-V), as they both fall under the umbrella of autism spectrum disorder (ASD).

 When the DSM was rewritten between versions 4 and 5, they took out the separate diagnostic category of Asperger’s, and made it fit with the true spectrum nature that is autism.
 This caused a big flurry of emotions and concerns and some upheaval in the autism community at the time, but the dust is settling.
 Here are some specific differences between the two:

 To be given the diagnosis of autism, the following diagnostic criteria must be met in all three areas.